LZoog/po-translations-to-ftl/README.md

 Does this oddly specific case apply to you?* Here's the tool for you!

 <b>*NOTE:</b> This script in its current state is rudimentary and there's almost certainly unaccounted for edge cases.
 It was originally written for one ftl file and functionality can/should be expanded.
 Checkout TODO comments.
+This has only been tested on a Mac.

 ## Installation